Getting a Handle on Made in America

 The form of the vessels, or “blanks” as they’re known once they’ve been spun on a lathe from a piece of flat copper sheet (a “penny”) came out beautifully using the heavier stock.
 Tinning heavier weight blanks is a challenge that took a little re-jiggering of the old Waldow techniques and wasting a few blanks on getting the acids and molten applications tweaked (some of the slightly misshapen pieces that formed the beginning of my personal Hammersmith collection).

 Cast iron has two very desirable qualities for copper cookware.
-First, it conducts heat slowly, so it stays relatively cool verses the pot it’s attached to (which, as we say, “Gets Hot Fast”).
-Second, its coefficient of expansion (meaning the rate at which it expands and contracts as a function of energy going into and out of it) is very similar to copper, despite the two metals vastly different thermal conductivities.
+First, it conducts heat slowly, so it stays relatively cool verses the pot it’s attached to.
+Second, iron can be smelted so its coefficient of expansion (meaning the rate at which it expands and contracts as a function of energy going into and out of it) is very similar to copper, despite the two metals vastly different thermal conductivities.
 This means there’s less stress on the joint between handle and pot.
 I naively thought that getting the appropriate castings would be no more difficult than, say, stumbling upon the country’s last spinner of legacy copper designs in my own backyard.

 We spent a tidy chunk of startup capital shattering test castings as we riveted them to their pots.
 The examples we were getting were simply being smelted and tempered too hard.
 Not being metallurgists we could describe the application to to a potential vendor, and assumed they’d figure out the formulation and tempering requirements.
 This, as it turns out, is a far more delicate balancing act than one might guess – hard enough to not crack under the load of a full stock pot, but ductile enough to form to that stock pot’s side under the riveting hammer without deforming the relatively soft copper wall.

-The upshot: Finding a casting shop to formulate and temper what is called ductile iron to ever so slightly yield to the varying curves of a bunch of different copper pots is a manufacturing discipline it is now very hard to find in this country.
+The upshot: Finding a casting shop to formulate and temper what is called ductile iron to ever so slightly bend to the varying curves of a bunch of copper pots is a manufacturing discipline it is now very hard to find in this country.
 We’re still looking.
-In the meantime, hand grinding handle face plates is how we’re getting along, and Jeff grouses with some justification that one of the beauties of the old brass handles was that they flexed home to form a tight joint as the rivets were applied.
+In the meantime, hand grinding handle face plates is how we’re getting along, as the Hammersmith crew grouses with some justification that the beauty of the old brass handles was that they flexed home to form a tight joint as the rivets were applied.

 I learned very quickly that I could get the right handles made in Romania, perfectly tempered and tumble finished in quantity, FOB at JFK Airport, for less than we were paying to have not-quite-right castings made in Pennsylvania.
-Someone else might call that a solution to the business problem (and maybe the French and Belgians do), and since we’d still be assembling in Bushwick we’d be able to say our pots are “Made in America”, but then we’re getting away with something we think is symptomatic of a larger problem, which can be summed up with the (rhetorical) question: “Does anybody deliver what they promise anymore?”
+Someone else might call that a solution to the business problem (the French and Belgians do; Romania exports a lot of cast iron handles to those countries), and since we’d still be assembling in Bushwick we’d be able to say our pots are “Made in America”, but then we’re getting away with something we think is symptomatic of a larger problem, which can be summed up with the (rhetorical) question: “Does anybody deliver what they promise anymore?”

 As far as making anything in the US these days is concerned, it’s our experience over the past couple of years that, while it’s possible to deliver on promises, it’s very tricky to promise an truly American made product anymore.
 Ask Dean and DeLuca.
 They recently came out with a beautiful line of hand-made copper cookware that they are selling under their own boldly stamped private label.
 It’s brilliant, both as cookware and as a business maneuver, and I respect D&D for being first out of the gate with most of the ideas that have changed the food world in the US since their founding in the early 1970s.
 Their wares are designed by Amoretti in Italy, the same folks who do work for Ruffoni.